cmsc388M/fall19/project3/README.md

 #### A Bucket for Balls

 Go to the _**Asset Store**_ and import a bucket or trash bin to your project.
-Place it somewhere in your scene near your player's starting position, and then place five instances of your ball prefab inside of it.
-Your ball prefabs should be roughly the size of a tennis ball.
+Place it in the scene as a child gameobject of the player, somewhere right in front of them near their waist level so that they can realistically reach into it.
+Then, place five instances of your ball prefab inside of it, as child gameobjects of the bucket.
 Feel free to resize any of these items as necessary.

+Note that your bucket should not have a rigidbody or collider, so remove these if necessary.
+It is also alright for now if your balls are just falling to the ground.
+We will fix this in a later section.

 #### Occlusion Culling